 Increasing bus speeds by 10mph might not sound much to the average person, but in terms of the cost savings it’s enormous!
 Factor in the journey time improvements both current and future bus passengers are likely to experience and it creates a virtuous circle for all concerned.
 And the benefits will only increase thanks to the compounding effects that are likely two, three, five or even ten years down the line.

 James McCarthy is Head of Operations at CitySwift.
-Read the first part of his series on the National Bus Strategy here.
+Read the third part of his series on the National Bus Strategy here.